-Q: What was McInnes main style of play?
-Did he change it up depending on who you were playing or did he tend to stick with the same approach regardless of opponent?
-What was his squad rotation like?
-Did he tend to stick to same starting XI or mix it up?
+Q: What was McInnes’s main style of play?
+Did he change it up depending on who you were playing or did he tend to stick with the same approach regardless of the opponent?

 A: He certainly wasn’t afraid to change his starting XI, partly due to the position in the league we were in, but many felt he tinkered and changed far too often for any stability.
 David James had been brought in on a whim, seemingly by the club’s owners, the previous summer but McInnes saw enough in a few months to drop him.